-When someone passes away, they may leave behind a will that dictates how they want their property to be distributed.
-If you are the beneficiary of a will, it means that you are entitled to receive some or all of the deceased person's property.
+When someone passes away, they may leave behind a will that dictates how the property and assets in the deceased person's estate should be distributed.
+If you are the beneficiary of a will, you are entitled to receive some or all of the deceased person’s property.

 It is important to understand your rights and responsibilities as a beneficiary.